adawinlee/601proj/README.md

 ### Gallery

-The gallery page is shows pictures I have taken at different places I have been to.
+The gallery page shows pictures I have taken at different places I have been to.
 The pictures are displays using the ImageDisplay Component, also used in the interests page.